TheMrCerebro/BREAKbit/README.md

 </br>

 ## Introduction
-A human has been captured by an evil alien just to play with him before eating him.
-Survive everything you need to escape this horrible nightmare.
-You will have to take all the possible coins in case you escape alive and you will be a millionaire (you never escape, but you don't know it xD).
+BREAKbit is a game similar to the Arkanoid or Brakeout game on some video game consoles.
+You will have to break bricks throughout 29 levels using the powerups that are within your reach to make it easier.
 </br>

 <img src="https://user-images.githubusercontent.com/99989085/154842841-d94b93c5-0400-48c9-a705-4dc8cc09b2cd.png" width="256" height="256" />     <img src="https://user-images.githubusercontent.com/99989085/154842851-c052b867-0f51-4985-89b3-e25e828f8898.png" width="256" height="256" />     <img src="https://user-images.githubusercontent.com/99989085/154842857-45559e7b-3b39-4d2e-9d40-863f3255861f.png" width="256" height="256" >